cheokhee/cheokhee.github.io/_posts/2015-2-15-learning-hadoop-part01.md

 ---
 layout: post
-title: My Hadoop journey, part &#35;1
+title: Learning Hadoop, part &#35;1
 ---

 Hadoop is a big subject.
 I am going to approach it one small bite at a time.